 MORE FACT SHEETS: STATE OF THE NEWS MEDIA

 Hundreds of local and regional radio and television stations comprise the U.S. public media system.
-On the radio side, organizations such as NPR and Public Radio International (PRI), which merged with PRX in 2018, produce and distribute programming, reaching audiences through local stations as well as digital channels.
+On the radio side, organizations such as NPR and Public Radio Exchange (PRX) produce and distribute programming, reaching audiences through local stations as well as digital channels.
 (American Public Media, which has provided data for this sheet in the past, did not do so this year.)
 Individual stations, such as New York’s WNYC and Chicago’s WBEZ, produce nationally syndicated original journalism as well.
 On the television side, PBS NewsHour produces an evening newscast that airs on local PBS stations around the country.
 The organization has a digital operation as well.
 On the whole, the news offerings of U.S. public broadcasters have been marked by relative financial stability and audience.
 Explore the patterns and longitudinal data about public broadcasting below.
 (Further data on podcasting is available in a separate fact sheet.)

-The top 20 NPR-affiliated public radio stations (by listenership) had on average a total weekly listenership of about 11 million in 2018, about the same as in 2017.
+The top 20 NPR-affiliated public radio stations (by listenership) had on average a total weekly listenership of about 9 million in 2020, down 9% from 2019.
 (This includes listeners of NPR programming as well as original or other syndicated content aired on these stations.)

-When looking specifically at NPR programming across all stations that carry it, terrestrial broadcast listenership declined somewhat between 2017 and 2018.
+When looking specifically at NPR programming across all stations that carry it, terrestrial broadcast listenership declined by 7% between 2019 and 2020.
 (Traditional radio listening is “terrestrial,” i.e., coming from radio broadcast towers rather than satellites or the internet.)
-About 28.5 million average weekly listeners tuned in to NPR programming during the year, down from 30.1 million in 2017, according to internal data provided by the organization.
+About 26.1 million average weekly listeners tuned in to NPR programming during the year, down from 28.0 million in 2019, according to internal data provided by the organization.

 - National Public Radio

-NPR’s broadcasting reach remained stable between 2017 and 2018 in terms of both the number of member stations (stations either owned or operated by member organizations) and the number of stations airing any NPR programming (which includes member stations).
-The number of member organizations – flagship educational and community organizations that operate at least one station – stood at 263, on par with the previous year.
+NPR’s broadcasting reach remained mostly stable between 2019 and 2020 in terms of both the number of member stations (stations either owned or operated by member organizations) and the number of stations airing any NPR programming (which includes member stations).
+The number of member organizations – flagship educational and community organizations that operate at least one station – stood at 254, down 4% from the previous year.